Boris Vyacheslavich: In Tmutarakan

 In Tmutarakan, Boris was accepted by his cousin, Prince Roman Svyatoslavich.
 The two were soon joined by Roman's brother, Oleg, who had been banished by his uncles from the Principality of Vladimir.
 Boris and Oleg allied themselves with the Cumans and attacked Vsevolod on the Sozh River, defeating his army in a bloody battle and capturing Chernigov on 25 August 1078.
 Soon, Vsevolod and Izyaslav were able to muster a new army with the help of their sons and headed for Chernigov.

 Boris and Oleg had already left the city by the time Vsevolod and Izyaslav approached it, but the citizens of Chernigov closed the gates and prepared for the siege.
 The attackers burned the outer parts of the city and wanted to proceed further, but received the news on Oleg and Boris coming to Chernigov's rescue.
 Oleg tried to convince his cousin Boris not to seek direct confrontation with the four princes, but Boris decided to take them on.
-Boris died in a fierce battle "at a place near a village on the meadow of Nezhata" on 3 October, according to the Russian Primary Chronicle.
+Boris died in a fierce battle "at a place near a village on the meadow of Nezhata" on 3 October, according to the Primary Chronicle.